 T is for Track Your Progress

-Don’t skip this step unless you’re making a decision on a one-time event or occurrence like where to go for vacation.
+Don’t skip this step unless you’re making a decision on a one-time event or occurrence like where to go on vacation.
 In most cases, you’ll want to set a specific time to sit down and talk about how your solution is working.
-You might want to do this at your regular couples meeting.
+You might want to do this at your regular couple’s meeting.

 You’ll use the drive-through communication method here too.
 First, look at the option you chose and see if you’ve followed it.
 Then determine if it’s really helping to solve the problem.
 Don’t be discouraged if things haven’t gone perfectly.
 This is a process.
 Regroup and reassess if you need to.
 Make adjustments.
 You might need to go back to identifying the problem or select another option.